 Shifting energy use and tapping energy storage when the grid is overtaxed will eliminate the need for peaker plants.
 Many State, Federal and local incentives recognize this combination with monetary incentives

 New incentives designed to decrease demand, lower emissions and support grid resiliency and reliability are appearing across the U.S. One great example is New York’s multifaceted Value of Distributed Energy Resources (VDER) program.
 This is important to demand reduction because it compensates distributed generation (DG) projects according to location and timing of energy pushed onto the grid.
 These mechanisms are tied to carbon emissions reduction and annual peak demand reduction, among other grid benefits.

 As we learn more, resiliency and reliability solutions are changing too.
 For example, load shifting and energy storage batteries will not operate exactly the same as “always-on” baseload power plants or on-demand peaker plants.
 The shifts to and from using energy storage are more dynamic than steady-state baseload but much steadier than a peaker plant.

 The future requires renewable energy integrators to help businesses, municipalities, schools, universities, hospitals, retailers and the utilities that serve them to understand that the demand curve is changing.
 And it will continue to change, so demand charges must change with them.

 About REC Solar

-Kaitlin is an integral part of REC Solar, a Duke Energy Renewables Company.
+Kaitlin’s role is an integral part of REC Solar, a business unit of Duke Energy Renewables.
 For more than 20 years, REC Solar has helped its commercial clients finance, build, integrate, operate and maintain renewable energy solutions.
 Today, we are one of the nations’ leading onsite commercial energy solution providers building solar generation, energy storage, microgrids and EV charging for more than 750 installations across the US.
 To learn more, go to recsolar.com or find us @recsolar on Facebook, LinkedIn and Twitter.